Sunday, March 29, 2009

 Rinse/scrub potatoes and onions clean under running water.
 I do this BEFORE cutting into them to practice good food safety (this should appeal to my fellow hypochondriacs).

-ck.
+Peel potatoes and cut into small rectangles, about 1/4 inch thick.
 Peel onion and cut in half, slicing along the layers so that you have long, thin onion strands.

-bottom of the pan.
+Using a large skillet, heat about 1/3 cup oil over medium-high heat.
+Add potatoes, using a pancake spatula to prevent any potatoes from sticking to the bottom of the pan.
 Turn heat down to medium/medium-low and cook for about 10 minutes, or until the potatoes are just about tender.
 Add onions to pan and cook until they are soft, about 5-8 minutes, turning mixture occasionally to prevent sticking.

 Strain onion/potato mixture in colander over clean saute pan (reserving leftover oil).